Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Adhesive Rings and Boundedness of Torsion Modules

 An adically topologized ring $R$ endowed with the adic topology defined by a finitely generated ideal of definition $I \subset R$ is {\it topologically universally adhesive} if $R$ is $I$-adically complete, and the pair $(R, I)$ is topologically universally adhesive. \end{defn}

-\begin{rmk} We note that the definition of topologically universally adhesive topological rings is independent of a choice of a finitely generated ideal of definition.
-For any two ideal of definition $I$ and $J$, $I^n\subset J$ and $J^m \subset I$ for some integers $n$ and $m$.
+\begin{rmk} We note that the definition of topologically universally adhesive topological rings is independent of the choice of a finitely generated ideal of definition.
+For any two ideals of definition $I$ and $J$, $I^n\subset J$ and $J^m \subset I$ for some integers $n$ and $m$.
 Therefore, $M_{I-tors}=M_{J-tors}$ by Remark~\ref{rmk:adhesive-powers}. \end{rmk}

 \begin{rmk} We note that a microbial valuation ring $k^+$ is topologically universally adhesive.
 More precisely, $k^+$ is topologically universally $\varpi$-adically adhesive for any choice of a pseudo-uniformizer $\varpi \in k^+$.
 This is proven in \cite[Theorem 0.9.2.1]{FujKato}.
 Alternatively, one can easily show the claim from Lemma~\ref{lemma:formal-general} and the classical fact that $k$ is strongly noetherian, i.e. $k\langle X_1,\dots, X_d\rangle$ is noetherian for any $d\geq 0$. \end{rmk}